harikarthik-s/Forms-DesktopApp-Backend/README.md

 ## Overview

-This repository contains the backend code for the Forms Desktop Application.
-It provides the necessary APIs and server-side functionalities required for the desktop application to function properly.
+This repository contains the backend code for the Forms Desktop Application, built using Express and TypeScript.
+The backend provides APIs for saving and retrieving form submissions, utilizing a JSON file as a database.

 ## Getting Started